rangle/ngCourse2/handout/01-features.md

 showMessage('hello');
 ```

-This illustrates all of the basic types in TypeScript, and ends by illustrating
+This illustrates the primitive types in TypeScript, and ends by illustrating
 a `showMessage` function.
 In this function the parameters have specific types
 that are checked when `tsc` is run.